mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ```

 Remember where we suggested you shouldn't copy our first code example because
 it was "awful"?
-Now the code is well documented, readable, and maintainable.
+Now the code is impervious to type errors, readable, maintainable,
-We recommend copying this code.
+and well documented.
+This is copy-worthy code.

 ## Test the APIs
 Using tools like `Istanbul` and `nodeunit` we can now easily test to the API